Every Sunday we gather at 10:30am

 Sometimes, all ages stay in for a more interactive and participatory service.

-All services usually last about an hour and are followed by refreshments in the Ansell Centre - an important time for the church family to catch up with one another.
+All services usually last about an hour and are followed by refreshments in the Ansell Centre on the third and fourth Sundays of the month - an important time for the church family to catch up with one another.

 CAFE CHURCH SERVICES